 - Compared with white women, women of color have higher levels of beauty product-related environmental chemicals in their bodies, independent of socioeconomic status.

 - High levels of the highly toxic and prohibited chemical mercury have been found in skin-lightening and anti-aging creams, products commonly marketed to women of color.

 Companies can champion the creation of safer products for women of color

 Setting a clear public agenda to reduce the chemical footprint of your products in a manner that explicitly considers equity will increase customer loyalty and mitigate reputational and financial risk in the eyes of investors and others.

 There are steps companies can take today to embed equity in their efforts to put safer products on the shelves:

-- Set a chemicals policy that includes a specific, time-bound commitment to address equity when driving safer products across your product portfolio, ensuring that safer products are available to all consumers especially people of color.
+- Set a chemicals policy that includes a specific, time-bound commitment to address equity when driving safer products across your product portfolio, ensuring that safer products are available to all consumers, especially people of color.

-- Call on companies in your supply chain involved in developing products marketed to women of color to set public goals and share progress in reducing their products’ chemical footprint.
+- Call on companies in your supply chain involved in developing products marketed to women of color to set public goals and share progress in reducing their products’ chemical footprints.
 Retailers can offer guidance and training on sustainability and safer chemistry to multicultural brands and brands that predominantly market to women of color.

 - Demonstrate the positive impact your chemicals policy is having by publicly reporting every year how your product assortment — particularly products geared toward women of color — is getting safer.
 Highlight which toxic chemicals have been reduced and eliminated from specific products, and promoting in-store and online the safer products available to women of color.